ownlifeful/Graph-Undirected-Hamiltonicity/WOLFRAM.md

 ## Notes

-**1.** The Cloud Object you created in step 5, will expire after a while ( a month ).
+**1.** The Cloud Object you created in step 5, will expire after a month.
 You will then have to repeat steps 3-8.